uvanlp/llm-workshop-2024/instructions.md

+Please [RSVP](https://forms.gle/YDu7xEGx8cCDYNp39) if you haven't.
+Thanks!

 ## Poster Presentation

-- Poster size:
+- Poster size: 24 x 36 in
-- Two poster sessions
-- 12:00 PM - 1:30 PM
+- We have two poster sessionss, one on each day, from 12:00 PM to 1:30 PM.
-- Get your poster ready, on the first day before 12:00 PM, and leave it there even after the poster session
+- We will have the poster easels and boards setup and ready to use before the workshop starts.
+When you arrive, feel free to pick en available one, and get your poster ready.

-Your poster will be there for the whole workshop, which will give the partcipanents more time to get familiar of your work.
-Please pick your poster up before at the end of the workshop on the second day (around October 20, 4:45 PM).
+- Your poster will be there for the whole workshop, which will give the partcipanents more time to get familiar of your work.

-For CS students, you may use the poster printing service by following instructions on this page.
+For CS students, you may use the poster printing service by following instructions on [this page](https://www.cs.virginia.edu/computing/doku.php?id=poster_printing).

 ## Lightning Talk